jondkinney/docusign_rest/README.md

     $ ruby lib/tasks/docusign_task.rb

-This calls a rake task (typically available when this gem is embedded in a Rails app) which adds a file in the test folder called 'docusign_login_config.rb' which is required in order to hit the test API.
-When a client runs the rake task this ruby file calls at the root of the Rails app it adds an initializer with the configuration settings properly setup.
+This calls a rake task which adds a file in the test folder called 'docusign_login_config.rb' which is required in order to hit the test API through the test code.

 **VCR**

-The test suite uses VCR and is configured to record the first request only by using the 'once' configuration option.
-If you want to expirmenet or are getting several errors with the test suite you may want to change the VCR config record setting to 'all' temporairily which will write a new yaml file for each request each time you hit the API.
-However, this significantly slow down tests and sort of negates the benefit of VCR which is to mock out the API entirely!
+The test suite uses VCR and is configured to record only the first request by using the 'once' configuration option surrounding each API request.
+If you want to expirmenet with the API or are getting several errors with the test suite, you may want to change the VCR config record setting to 'all' temporairily which will write a new yaml file for each request each time you hit the API.
+However, this significantly slow down tests and essentially negates the benefit of VCR which is to mock out the API entirely and keep the tests speedy.